Sheridan College: Trafalgar Road Campus (Oakville)

-Hazel McCallion Campus
+Hazel McCallion Campus (Mississauga)

 The Hazel McCallion campus (HMC) is located in Mississauga (4180 Duke of York Boulevard), in the city centre adjacent to Square One Shopping Centre.
 It opened in September 2011.
 The initial phase of development was intended for approximately 2,000 students, with an additional 3,700 students accommodated with the opening of HMC's second building in January 2017.
 In 2017, HMC opened a new wing, increasing enrolment capacity to over 5,500 students.

 The Pilon School of Business is located here.
 Programs in Advertising, Marketing and Visual Merchandising complement the business diploma, degree and graduate certificate programs.
 The new wing is home to architectural programs focusing on sustainably built environments.
 It also includes a Centre for Creative Thinking and a gallery space.

 A new 70,000-square-foot student and athletics expansion at HMC includes numerous new student life, food services, recreation and athletics spaces.
 The project is a collaboration between Sheridan, Sheridan Athletics, and the Sheridan Student Union.